2jimoo/wiki-in-my-brain/research-log/README.md

 ## Experiments
 - Check robustness of each components
-- Check robustness of Basis
+- Check robustness of dasis
 - Design Settings
 - Design Dataset